Uzbekistan Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Uzbekistan without a visa for tourism or business purposes
+Citizens of these countries can enter Uzbekistan for tourism without obtaining a visa in advance.

-Citizens of approximately 76 countries not eligible for visa-free entry can apply for an electronic visa online
+Citizens of eligible countries can apply for an electronic visa online.
+It is a single-entry tourist visa.

 Arrival Process